-(1) Lead Independent Director, Chairman of the Audit Committee and member of the Compensation & Human Capital Management Committee.
-(2) Member of the Audit Committee.
+(1) Lead Independent Director, and member of the Audit Committee and the Compensation & Human Capital Management Committee.
+(2) Chairperson of the Audit Committee.

 Alec E. Gores has served as a member of our board of directors since December 2020.
 Mr. Gores is the Founder, Chairman and Chief Executive Officer of The Gores Group, a global investment firm focused on acquiring businesses that can benefit from the firm's operating expertise.
 Mr. Gores implemented an operational approach to private equity investing when he founded The Gores Group in 1987 by operating businesses alongside management, or in some cases in lieu of management, to build value in those entities.
 Since then, the firm has acquired more than 120 businesses including a current portfolio of eight active companies worldwide.
 Mr. Gores began his career as a self-made entrepreneur and operating executive.
 In 1978, he self-funded and founded Executive Business Systems (EBS), a developer and distributor of vertical business software systems.
 Within seven years, EBS had become a leading value-added reseller in Michigan and employed over 200 people.
 In 1986, CONTEL purchased EBS, and Mr. Gores subsequently began acquiring and operating non-core businesses from major corporations and building value in those entities, a decision that ultimately led to the founding of what has evolved into The Gores Group today.
-Under his leadership, The Gores Group has continued to acquire businesses in need of operational and financial resources, while served the firm well.
-Mr. Gores served as the Chairman of the Board of Directors of Gores Holdings I from its inception in June 2015 until completion of the Hostess acquisition in November 2016, as the Chairman of the Board of Directors of Gores Holdings I since its inception in August 2016 until completion of the Verra acquisition in October 2018 and as the Chairman of the Board of Directors of
+Under his leadership, The Gores Group has continued to acquire businesses in need of operational and financial resources, while creating value and working with management teams to establish an entrepreneurial environment as a foundation for sustainable growth.
+This philosophy has served the firm well.
+Mr. Gores served as the Chairman of the Board of Directors of Gores Holdings I from its inception in June 2015 until completion of the Hostess acquisition in November 2016, as the Chairman of the Board of Directors of Gores Holdings II since its inception in August 2016 until completion of the Verra acquisition in October 2018 and as the Chairman of the Board of Directors of